-- when your personal interests impair — or appear to impair — your judgment, loyalty, objectivity or impartiality in dealing with BMO or with prospective or current clients, customers, counterparties or suppliers.
+- when your personal interests impair — or appear to impair — your judgment, loyalty, objectivity or impartiality in dealing with BMO or with current or prospective clients, customers, counterparties or suppliers.

-- where BMO’s interests may be materially opposed to the interests of its clients, customers or counterparties.
+- where BMO’s interests may be materially opposed to the interests of its clients, customers, counterparties or suppliers.

 Be aware of potential conflicts and use good judgment to avoid them.

-- Gifts, business entertainment, other benefits and payments — do not offer, give or receive gifts, business entertainment, improper payments or other benefits intended to improperly influence a business decision or that compromise, or appear to compromise, the recipient’s or donor’s judgment or honest performance of their duties.
-Do not directly or indirectly promise, approve, or offer anything of greater than nominal value to a Public Official.
-If you have a question or a concern, get advice from a manager or consult the Anti-Corruption Office.
+- Gifts, entertainment, other benefits and payments — do not offer, give or receive gifts, entertainment, improper payments or other benefits intended to improperly influence a business decision, gain unfair competitive advantage, obtain business or compromise (or appear to compromise) the recipient's or donor's judgment or honest performance of their duties.
+Do not directly or indirectly promise, approve, or offer anything of value to a public official or use an intermediary on your behalf without first seeking approval from the Anti-Corruption Office.
+If you have a question or a concern, review the Criminal Risk Corporate Standard, get advice from a manager or consult the Anti-Corruption Office.

 Some examples of outside activities include:

-- Community service — BMO and its employees enjoy a long, honourable tradition of active community service.
-If you take on a role in a religious, educational, cultural, social, charitable or other non profit entity, you must promptly identify and manage any potential, perceived or actual conflicts with BMO’s interests (for example, if you are a director of a charity that banks with BMO).
+- Volunteering — BMO and its employees enjoy a long, honorable tradition of volunteering.
+Activities include roles in religious, educational, cultural, social, charitable or other non-profit entities (for example, a board director or treasurer of a non-profit entity that banks with BMO)

-- Public expression of personal views — when expressing personal views, make it clear that you are not speaking for BMO.
-This is especially important for employees who have a public profile as spokespersons for BMO.
-When offering personal opinions in a public forum, don’t make statements that might discredit BMO or our competitors.
+- Public expression of personal views — this is especially important for employees who have a public profile as spokespersons for BMO